Skip to main content

 );

-When using the insert into statement to import data without specifying the auto-increment column id, the id column will automatically be filled with generated values.
+When using the insert into statement to write data without including the auto-increment column id, Doris automatically generates and fills unique values for the column.

 mysql> insert into tbl(name, value) values("Bob", 10), ("Alice", 20), ("Jack", 30);